 The rights and interests of American consumers are at stake, as well.
-That’s why two groups approached Stucke and Grunes—both former attorneys for the DOJ’s Antitrust Division—to request their help in opposing the merger before the FCC and DOJ.
-As that case moves forward and the DOJ and FCC otherwise continue to look at the proposed merger, Stucke says Comcast will most likely argue that it will continue to be within the parameters of the DOJ’s previous judgment when Comcast acquired NBCUniversal—including extending net neutrality to TWC subscribers, an increase in broadband speed, expansion in rural and low-income areas, and divesting some subscribers to competing companies to remain below 30 percent of cable subscribers.
+That’s why two groups approached Stucke and Grunes—both former attorneys for the Department of Justice Antitrust Division—to request their help in opposing the merger before the Federal Communications Commission and Department of Justice.
+As that case moves forward and the both agencies otherwise continue to look at the proposed merger, Stucke says Comcast will most likely argue that it will continue to be within the parameters of the Deparment of Justice’s previous judgment when Comcast acquired NBC Universal—including extending net neutrality to Time Warner Cable subscribers, an increase in broadband speed, expansion in rural and low-income areas, and divesting some subscribers to competing companies to remain below 30 percent of cable subscribers.

 However, that isn’t good enough, says Stucke.
 “At what point does the DOJ become concerned and wonder whether its NBCU final judgment will protect suppliers and consumers?” write Stucke and Grunes.
 “The judgment, for example, requires Comcast to maintain its Internet access speed above a certain level.
 But the DOJ cannot know what a competitive market could bring…That is a fatal flaw of behavioral remedies.
 Comcast continues to deliver expensive and (according to some critics) inferior broadband.
 In the U.S., it lags [behind] Google [Fiber] and other Internet service providers.
 And there is less incentive for Comcast, after acquiring TWC, to innovate and compete.”

-In another article, “The Beneficent Monopolist,” (published April 2014 in Competition Policy International), Stucke and Grunes write that combining two dominant companies like Comcast and TWC doesn’t improve service, lower prices, lead to more innovation, or give better choices to consumers.
+In another article “The Beneficent Monopolist” (published April 2014 in Competition Policy International), Stucke and Grunes write that combining two dominant companies like Comcast and Time Warner doesn’t improve service, lower prices, lead to more innovation, or give better choices to consumers.

 “Comcast and TWC have not overcome the presumption of illegality for this merger and are unlikely to do so,” they write. “[The] DOJ should just say no.”